 TenleyFest

-Saturday, June 1, 2024 from 3-5 pm,
+Saturday, May 31, 2025 from 3-5 pm,

 Wisconsin Avenue, Fessenden to River

 The event celebrates live music at businesses along Wisconsin Avenue.
 We will be offering family-friendly music performances and chalk art with local artists.
-Kids can participate in creating chalk art and add their wish to a wishing tree.
+Kids can participate in creating art and add their wish to a wishing tree.
 Participating businesses are offering store discounts to help celebrate!

 Musicians

-Taisha Estrada – Coffee Nature
+Taisha Estrada Quartet – Coffee Nature

 Puerto Rican singer-songwriter Taisha Estrada grew up with grandparents who felt a strong devotion to la patria, their homeland.
 The rhythms of salsa, bomba, and plena course through Estrada’s veins.
 Though she moved away from the island when she was young, her passion for Latin culture has only grown with time.